 Lance structured this extension so that it could be easy to take apart and reassemble if he decides to move his container elsewhere.

-The interior of Lance’s home is bright and airy, with white wooden cabin-style walls to allow sunlight to bounce around the space.
 Large windows frame scenic views outside, while nature has found a place inside, bringing a rustic vibe that contrasts well with modern elements like concrete floors and stainless steel accents.
-Wooden accents along the windowsills, on shelves, and in other places make this kitchen feel warm and inviting.

 Read More: 5 Amazing Ways To Insulate A Shipping Container Home

-The Helm by Cargo Home: $81,500
+6. The Helm by Cargo Home: $81,500

-This storage container home is available to rent on AirBnB and can accommodate as many as six people.
+This storage container home is available to rent on Airbnb and can accommodate as many as six people.
 Constructed by Cargo Homes in Texas, The Helm has two double bedrooms plus a sofa bed.
 It also boasts two bathrooms, a luxury compared to other built-from-scratch containers!

 This home comprises two separate shipping containers, one large 40ft box and a second 20ft CONEX unit on top.
 Both are blended seamlessly together through the use of 100-year-old barn cladding.